Eli Babalj: Newcastle Jets

 On 12 October 2021, after stint's with Brisbane Roar and Chainat Hornbill Babalj returned to Australia and signed with Newcastle Jets for the 2021-22 A-League Men season after a successful trial at the club.

 International career

 He has represented Australia at U-20 level during the 2010 AFC U-19 Championship qualification for the 2010 AFC U-19 Championship.
 He played in 4 qualification games, scoring 3 goals, against Singapore, and two against Chinese Taipei.

 Babalj also represented Australia at the AFF U-19 Youth Championship.
 He scored against Vietnam and the winning goal in the final of the AFF U-19 Youth Championship against Thailand.
 He made his debut for Australia's senior team on 14 November 2012 in a friendly against South Korea.
-Babalj was selected in the Socceroo's squad for the East Asian Cup qualification round.
+Babalj was selected in the Socceroos squad for the East Asian Cup qualification round.
 He started his first game for Australia against Guam in a 9–0 win, scoring a double before being substituted.